Skip to main content

 Physically, it's ideal for this job:

-- Dry and fine-textured (absorbs moisture on contact)
+• Dry and fine-textured (absorbs moisture on contact)

-- Near-neutral pH (6.5–7.5)
+• Near-neutral pH (6.5–7.5)

-- Covers waste surfaces completely, cutting off air and access
+• Covers waste surfaces completely, cutting off air and access

 But there's more to it than that.

 Mealworm frass isn't inert.
-It's biologically active.
+It's biologically active and contains:

-- Nitrogen, phosphorus, and potassium (NPK ratio around 3-2-2)
+• Nitrogen, phosphorus, and potassium

-- Organic matter that microbes recognise as food
+• Organic matter that microbes recognise as food

-In other words, this isn't just a physical barrier.
+This isn't just a physical barrier.
 It's a living material that interacts with waste in ways that stabilise it faster than inert materials would.
+And that's why it works so well in a contained system — one that keeps the waste covered, the frass active, and the environment around it clean.

 But it also raises a question.